 A few years later, the market has changed.
 People want customized product and being able to choose the delivery date.
 B understands this because they will try to follow the market changes by continuously upgrading their website, and getting acquainted with the new needs of customers.
 In the end, A’s business suffered, because he thought just having the website made him ‘digitally mature’.

 A digitally mature company will always research into their market and the tools at their disposal, such as VR technologies.
 Adopting new process and tools also means understanding your competitors and how they used the tools to better their business (depending on their own challenges and opportunities for growth).
 This is probably why adopting VR technologies is a sign your business is evolving towards Industry 4.0.

 Virtual Reality (VR) is a technology which enables to generate a virtual environment, either to simulate the real world (for example with CAD models in virtual reality), or enabling to visualize phenomena otherwise invisible to the human eye (for example simulating assembly process).
-TechViz VR collaboration software has already helped business with different Use Case of using VR in a manufacturing line.
+TechViz VR collaboration software has already helped business with different Use Case of using VR for manufacturing line.

 The factory of the future should be able to adapt to the new market trends, as product life cycle become shorter and shorter, while consumers demand personalized high-quality products.
 As a consequence, manufacturing companies are looking to optimize their production process to:

 - Cut maintenance and repair costs